cdp-ucsc/doc/cdp-docs/docs/program_overview/practitioner/onboarding/workstation_setup.md

   </TabItem>

   <TabItem value="macos" label="Mac OS">

+#### MacOS Instructions:

 For MacOS developers, the default shell will be the default shell used in your terminal.
-For many, this is now `zsh`.
-Note, the core functionality of `zsh` and `bash` do not differ greatly.
-But some instructions in this document may need to be modified depending on the shell you are using.
+For many, this is now `zsh` rather than `bash`.
+The core functionality of `zsh` and `bash` do not differ greatly but some instructions in this document may need to be modified depending on the shell you are using.

-### 2. Install `pyenv`
-`pyenv` is a tool used to manage multiple versions of Python on your computer.
-It allows you to download multiple versions and switch between desired versions from the CLI.

-Learn more about `pyenv` [here](https://github.com/pyenv/pyenv).

-#### MacOS Instructions
 Before `pyenv` can be installed, the following must be installed:
 XCode command line tools, Homebrew, `openssl`, `readline`, `sqlite3`, `xz` and `zlib`.